Alan Warner (musician): The Ramong Sound

 In 1966, Warner placed an ad in a music magazine looking for work in a band.
 Soul music was coming into England and thought it would be nice to join a soul type band.
 He got a reply and then passed an audition with a black band who were playing all over London.
-He got another call and turned up a pub at Edmonton where the band was.
+He got another call and turned up at a pub in Edmonton where the band was.
 The band didn't have any gigs but Warner felt that they had some great ideas.
 So for some reason, he decided to go with the Ramong, and became a member of The Ramong Sound, a soul and ska group fronted by Raymond Morrison AKA Ramong which also featured Clem Curtis on vocals.
 Another member was Nigerian born star trumpeter, Mike Falana, who had previously been with Graham Bond Organisation, having replaced Jack Bruce.

 They ended up leasing the Butterfly club.

 Warner would be present though the band's name changes and evolution.
 Morrison ended up being imprisoned for six months.
 They did try and enlist Rod Stewart and they jammed with him but Stewart was heading into other genres.
 They did manage to have Arthur Brown in their group for a couple of months where he shared lead with Clem Curtis before kicking off his own band the Crazy World of Arthur Brown.